blbadger/blbadger.github.io/gpu-server.md

 I would not want to run an unmodified 1OU HPC server like the T180-G20 in a living room, but in a basement or attic or garage it is virtually unnoticeable from living space.
 If you have ever heard a fan-cooled ebay grow light before, it sounds pretty much identically to that during normal operation just with minor fluctuations as GPUs ramp up and down.

 That said, modifying a 1OU server like the T180-G20 for quiet operation would not be very hard: the only reason this server is noisy is because the fans spin at such high RPM (which is necessary for sufficient air movement as they are very small).
-Swapping for a much larger but lower RPM fan would remove most noise.
-There are only two air intakes (one on the front with the IO ports, one on the top for accessory cooling) so simply hooking up a large blower motor (think 1/5 hp floor blower fan) to the front and sealing the top air intake would provide more than enough airflow to allow one to remove the small fans entirely.
+Swapping for a much larger but lower RPM fan would prevent most of the running noise.
+There are only two air intakes (one on the front with the IO ports, one on the top for accessory cooling) so simply hooking up a large blower motor (think 1/5 hp floor fan) to the front and sealing the top air intake would provide more than enough airflow to allow one to remove the small fans entirely.

 ### Conclusion

-To conclude, you can build a 4x SXM2 V100 server that is very good at all sorts of things for well under two grand if you are willing to be resourceful and hack a power supply together.
+To conclude, you can build a 4x SXM2 V100 server that is very good at all sorts of things for well under two grand if you are willing to be resourceful and hack together a power supply.
 I reckon that this system is overkill for small-batch inference, but for large-context or large-batch LLM inference where compute is limiting, or else training models, or especially anything dealing with high-precision floating point operations it seems to be one of the best deals to be had.

 That said, this server performs very well for smaller inference tasks: an 8-bit quantized Llama 3 (8b) runs at ~71 tokens per second while only taking around 75 watts per GPU for unbatched inputs, and a 5.5-bit quantized Llama 3 70b (for a model size of 50 GB) runs at ~14 tokens per second with around 125 watts per GPU.
 Due to the high CUDA and tensor core count, increasing the context to 2k tokens results in a barely noticeable drop in generation time (~13 tokens per second for 70b llama).
 To be frank, these are not particularly good tests of this server as the GPUs experience very low Tensor and CUDA core utilization even for long-context inputs, typically less than 30% of all CUDA cores are active during such inference runs.

 If you have more cash you could build three of these with 32GB V100s and hook up some mellanox switches (which connect to the free PCIE lanes and ports in the middle of the T180-G20 for up to 128 GB/s internode communication), which would allow for fairly fast training of models up to around 400 billion parameters via bitwise optimized FSDP with low rank adapters.

-### Nine Month Update
+### One Year Update

 After using this server for a little under a year, I can offer a bit more commentary on its capabilities and suitabilities for various workloads.